DSC8563_1.jpg

 Find the right rope length

-What if I'm between two lengths?
+What if I am between two lengths?

 Advanced: